electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 ### Samsung SDI

-Audi e-tron 50 has been using Samsung SDI cells sine the beginning.
+Audi e-tron 50 has been using Samsung SDI cells since the beginning.
 The cells are produced by Samsung SDI in [Budapest, Hungary](https://www.google.com/maps/place/Samsung+SDI+Hungary+Zrt./@47.6765476,19.168821,2130m/data=!3m1!1e3!4m5!3m4!1s0x0:0x45db42011a2687d9!8m2!3d47.6779532!4d19.170087)
 They are of type [Samsung Prismatic](https://www.samsungsdi.com/automotive-battery/products/prismatic-lithium-ion-battery-cell.html)

-After january 2021 Audi replaced the battery cells on e-tron 55 batteries with [Samsung SDI cells](https://www.electrive.net/2020/07/23/audi-chef-duesmann-sieht-batterie-probleme-beim-e-tron-als-geloest/).
-This is belived mainly to be becuase of LG focused on other cells to other VAG cars.
+After January 2021 Audi replaced the battery cells on e-tron 55 batteries with [Samsung SDI cells](https://www.electrive.net/2020/07/23/audi-chef-duesmann-sieht-batterie-probleme-beim-e-tron-als-geloest/).
+This is believed  mainly to be because LG focused on other cells to other VAG cars.

 |Spec | Value |